Harissa8/Bounce-Duel/README.md

 # Bounce-Duel
-Bounce Duel: The Multiplayer Challenge, is a game for Multiple players game programmed using C, using:FreeRTOS, Mini-RISC
+Bounce Duel: The Multiplayer Challenge  game fro 2 players using Keyboard and mouse for each player. it  is a game programmed using C and  using:FreeRTOS, Mini-RISC.